Stratified noncommutative geometry: The -monoidal reconstruction theorem

 \subsection{Preliminaries on $\cO$-monoidal $\infty$-categories}

 In this subsection, we fix an $\infty$-operad $\cO$ satisfying mild conditions and recall the notions of $\cO$-monoidal $\infty$-categories and laxly $\cO$-monoidal functors.

-\begin{remark} Our primary situation of interest is symmetric monoidal $\infty$-categories.
+\begin{remark} We are primarily interested in symmetric monoidal $\infty$-categories.
 Indeed, the reader will not lose much by simply reading every instance of the $\infty$-operad ``$\cO$'' as ``$\Comm$'' (a.k.a.\! ``$\EE_\infty$'', a.k.a.\! $\Fin_*$), every instance of ``$\cO$-monoidal'' as ``symmetric monoidal'', and so on.
 However, we work in this greater generality because it requires almost no extra effort and yet encompasses other situations of potential interest, notably ($\EE_1$-)monoidal, braided (i.e.\! $\EE_2$-)monoidal, and more generally $\EE_n$-monoidal $\infty$-categories for any $1 \leq n \leq \infty$ (e.g.\! recall \Cref{rmk.stratn.of.module.cat}). \end{remark}

 \needspace{2\baselineskip} \begin{notation} \begin{enumerate} \item[]

 \item We fix an $\infty$-operad

 which we assume \begin{enumeratesub} \item to be unital, \item to be reduced (i.e.\! to have a contractible $\infty$-category of colors), and \item to have a nonempty space of binary operations. \end{enumeratesub} We write